 Closing these gaps requires substantial amounts of financial resources.
 The World Bank estimates that Africa’s infrastructure needs exceed $93 billion USD per year over the next decade.

-Experts argue that Sub-Saharan Africa needs a home-grown tax system to unleash the potential of its own fiscal resources, built on trust between government and taxpayer, and technology.
+Experts argue that Africa needs home-grown tax systems to unleash the potential of its own fiscal resources, built on trust between government and taxpayer, and technology.

 In recent years, financial technology firms and startups have attracted millions of dollars in funding.
 Some commentators have expressed concern the E-Levy could dent the sector.